 Recommendations for reluctant and insatiable readers alike!

 Every literary expert will tell you: the first step to getting your child to love books is to read, read and read some more.
 And to do that, you’ve got to find the right books to pique their interest.
 So, if you’re running out of ideas, we’ve come up with a list of recommendations based on what they already know and love.
-It’s important to note that each child reads at their own pace and differ in maturity level, so the age ranges we have included are more like a guidance rather than set age restrictions.
+It’s important to note that each child reads at their own pace and will differ in maturity level, so the age ranges we have included are more of a guide rather than set age restrictions.
 Some may find these suggestions too advanced or not challenging enough, so we’ll leave it to you (and your kids!) to decide what you think is the most appropriate page-turner for your little bookworm.

 4 to 7 years old

 If they like Peppa Pig try “Charlie and Lola” by Lauren Child.

 A natural progression from every parent’s saviour, Peppa Pig, is “Charlie and Lola” by Lauren Child.
 Before the cartoon there were the books, and there’s plenty to choose from with 38 titles including “I Will Never Eat That Tomato” and “I Am Too Absolutely Small to Go to School”.
-This series is particularly great if your child has younger sibling as Charlie is a picture-perfect, patient, big brother to Lola and her curious and crazy ways.
-Available from Bookazine here.
+This series is particularly great if your child has a younger sibling, as Charlie is a picture-perfect, patient, big brother to Lola and her curious and crazy ways.
+Available from Shop In HK here.

 If they like “One Gorilla” by Anthony Browne try “Chu” by Neil Gaiman.

 Who doesn’t love pandas?
-Neil Gaiman writes for all ages – the very young, teens and adults.
-But we’re big fans of his series about everyone’s favourite panda, Chu.
+Neil Gaiman writes for all ages – the very young, teens and adults – but we’re big fans of his series about everyone’s favourite panda, Chu.
 Chu’s charming adventures would be an excellent addition to your picture book collection because he’s just so incredibly cute (we can’t even).
-This series is ideal for little readers as the books aren’t too long and the delightful artwork really helps bring the stories to life for parents and children alike.
+This series is ideal for little readers, as the books aren’t too long and the delightful artwork really helps bring the stories to life for parents and children alike.
 If Chu isn’t already your child’s best friend, he sure will be soon.
-Available from Bookazine here.
+Available from Amazon here.